073145/holofractal-graph/README.md

 ---

-If you want, I can also:
+To-do:
-📌 Generate a **README.md** version
+- 📌 Add tables, diagrams (Mermaid), or system schematics
-📌 Add tables, diagrams (Mermaid), or system schematics 📌 Convert this into a formal architecture spec or whitepaper format
+- 📌 Convert this into a formal architecture spec or whitepaper format